Author Edward Fraase Launches Adventure Series Detailing the Remarkable Exploits of Professor De Esaarf and Family

 Explore the captivating adventures of Professor De Esaarf and his family as they journey through love, mythical encounters, and global exploits in this thrilling book series

-Archaeologist Professor De Esaarf's new series takes readers on a global adventure of love, family, and mythical discoveriesCHICAGO, IL, UNITED STATES, April 10, 2025 /EINPresswire.com/ -- Author Edward Fraase introduces a new adventure series chronicles featuring Professor De Esaarf, a distinguished archaeologist whose captivating field expeditions lead readers on a thrilling journey through love, discovery, and family.
+Archaeologist Professor De Esaarf’s new series takes readers on a global adventure of love, family, and mythical discoveriesNEW YORK, NY, UNITED STATES, April 11, 2025 /EINPresswire.com/ -- Author Edward Fraase introduces a new adventure series chronicles featuring Professor De Esaarf, a distinguished archaeologist whose captivating field expeditions lead readers on a thrilling journey through love, discovery, and family.
 The saga begins with an unexpected romance and continues with whirlwind adventures across continents, showcasing a remarkable blend of historical intrigue and personal growth.

 The series opens with "Professor Esaarf, Professor De Esaarf: To Be Exact Archaeologist," where readers meet the esteemed Professor Esaarf and his student, Sally.
 What starts as a routine academic field trip spirals into an epic tale of romance and adventure when the pair find themselves in South America.
 Beneath a cascading waterfall, a sudden earthquake propels them into a series of life-changing events, including the adoption of a little girl who captures their hearts.
 This first installment not only explores their blossoming love but also teases the ethical dilemmas they face upon returning to their academic lives.